 International.
 Many long codes can be used for sending business SMS messages internationally.

 Whether you are testing out new technologies or just curious about SMS, then long codes are an excellent starting point for your business.
-We offer for you to use long codes through the True Dialog platform or our SMS API.
+We offer for you to use long codes through the 3Seventy platform or our SMS API.

 Need more information?
 Get in Contact with us, and we’ll happily answer all of your questions.